in ,

 orlistat for weight loss

 Weight loss comparison of Orlistat vs placebo.
-A greater percentage of patients treated with Orlistat had 10% or more weight loss compared with placebo.
+A greater percentage of patients treated with Orlistat had 10% or more weight loss compared with a placebo.

 Weight regain is one of the major issues when weight loss treatment is discontinued.
 Patients in Orlistat (Xenical) group and Placebo treated patients were followed after 6 months.